-Research from London Economics has shown that the rate needs to increase by at least £760 per student, per year to ensure that schools and colleges can continue to deliver a high quality, internationally-competitive education.
-We are calling on the government to make two commitments in the 2019 spending review:
+In the September 2019 spending round, the government announced that it would raise the rate to £4,188 per student, and in September 2020, it announced that it would continue to keep the rate at this level in real terms.
+This is a welcome first step, but research from London Economics has shown that the rate needs to increase to at least £4,760 per student, per year to ensure that schools and colleges can continue to deliver a high quality, internationally-competitive education.
+We are calling on the government to make two commitments in the 2021 comprehensive spending review to ensure the long-term health of sixth form education:

 The ongoing underinvestment in sixth form education is bad for students, bad for our international competitiveness and bad for social mobility.
 As the associations that represent schools, colleges, teachers, support staff, students and governors in England, we are calling on the government to #raisetherate – before it’s too late.